input-output-hk/cardanodocs.com-archived/_docs/technical/2017-01-08-wallet-frontend.md

 ## Wallet Frontend API usage scenario

 This is an example session that shows how the user/client can work with the Daedalus-bridge library.
-First we need to run node and load the api as already described.

 ~~~bash
 var api = require('../output/Daedalus.ClientApi')